tiagosiebler/bybit-api/doc/websocket-client.md

 ### Event: 'close'

+Emitted when the connection has been finally closed, after a call to `ws.close()`

+### Event: 'reconnect'

-Emitted when the connection has been closed.
+Emitted when the connection has been closed, but the client will try to reconnect.

 ### Event: 'error'